mburley127/TradingIndicators/README.md

 # Stock Trading Key Indicators Analysis

-This repository contains implementations of various stock trading indicators, as well as a full analysis using 50 stock tickers in Python.
-The indicator and analysis folders included are:

-### Project Overview

 This repository contains implementations of various stock trading indicators and a full analysis using 50 stock tickers in Python.
 The project is structured into the following folders:

 ### 1. IndicatorAnalysis